LukeHuesman/Hot-Cocoa-Maker-BAE305/README.md

 - Magnet stir testing

 #### **LCD screen function**

 To test the functionality of the LCD screen, our group ran the "Hello, world!" code given by the Arduino website.
 This was a simple test to troubleshoot and ensure the LCD screen did not have any malfunction in display.

 #### **Thermocouple testing**

+To make sure the thermocouple was detecting temperature properly, our group ran code given by the Arduino website for our specific thermocouple.

 #### **Electric kettle function**